-Source: Mortgage Analytics and Performance Dashboard (MAPD) data, April 2020 - January 2021, accessed from Federal Reserve Bank of Atlanta who have incomes at or below one hundred fifty percent (150%) of the AMI, and the loan performance data from February 2021, broken down by county and District to account for regional differences in the housing market.
+Source: Mortgage Analytics and Performance Dashboard (MAPD) data, April 2020 - January 2021, accessed from Federal Reserve Bank of Atlanta

+AMI, and the loan performance data from February 2021, broken down by county and District to account for regional differences in the housing market.
 Using this methodology, there are approximately thirty-two thousand (32,000) households making less than one hundred fifty percent (150%) of the AMI and who were in forbearance, of which seventeen thousand (17,000) were Socially Disadvantaged households; and nineteen thousand (19,000) households making less than one hundred fifty percent (150%) of the AMI were delinquent, of which eleven thousand (11,000) were Socially Disadvantaged households.
+As indicated on page 12, it is likely that there are additional households outside these initially identified as Socially Disadvantaged under the current definition that are not included in these totals.